 Why I Hold Monthly SEL Sessions with Students’ Families

-When school begins, teachers spend the first 15-20 minutes doing an SEL activity with students, such as an emotional check-in.
-By starting the day with self-awareness, self-expression, validation and connection, we show students that we welcome their real selves at school – and that’s critical to supporting and promoting their academic and social-emotional growth.
-I simulate that same experience with families during the opening of my “coffee with the principal” sessions with the same emotional check-in.
-I display an emotional thermometer up on the Zoom screen and invite everyone to share how they are.
-Or I’ll bring in a reflection that resonated with students – like “share someone in your life you’re grateful for” – and encourage the adults to practice reflecting and sharing, too.
+I wanted to offer families that same experience, so I started my “Coffee With the Principal” sessions with the same emotional check-in.
+I’d put a thermometer up on the Zoom screen and invited everyone to share how they were doing.
+Or I’d bring in a reflection that resonated with students – like “share someone in your life you’re grateful for” – and encourage the adults to practice reflecting and sharing, too.
 When you first try this, be prepared for silence: Adults need some modeling and time before they’re willing to share their feelings, just like students.
 Over time, families will start engaging with these strategies – and trust me, by the end of the year, they’ll all be talking!

-3) I make it easier for families to practice SEL skills and strategies with students.
+3. Make it easier for families to practice SEL strategies with students.

-I really want to encourage parents and guardians to use these SEL skills and strategies to support their children’s well-being at home – and their own, too!
-This time is so full of challenges for everyone.
-If we, as adults, pretend those challenges never make us feel anxious, we give kids the idea that it’s not okay to feel anxiety, and that makes it harder for them to tackle their own challenges.
-Instead, my team and I model acknowledging our feelings and practicing our SEL skills for students – and it is my goal to equip families to do the same.
-When I join a classroom for SEL time, a teacher might say: “I have a deadline coming up, and I feel anxious about it, so I’m going to my safe space now.
+I really wanted to encourage parents and guardians to use these SEL strategies to support their children’s well-being at home – and their own, too!
+Each stage of the pandemic was so full of challenges for everyone.
+If we adults pretended those challenges never made us feel anxious, we would give kids the idea that it’s not okay to feel anxiety and make it harder for them to tackle their own challenges.
+Instead, my team and I modeled acknowledging our feelings and practicing our SEL skills for students – and I tried to equip families to do the same.
+When I would join a classroom for SEL time, I might say, “I have a deadline coming up, and I feel anxious about it, so I’m going to my safe space now.
 I’m picturing myself on the beach.
 I’m looking at the waves.
-I’m feeling the wind blowing through my hair.
-I feel my toes wiggling in the warm sand.
-I can start to feel my breathing slow down.”
-I share with families that teachers may invite students to reflect on a tough moment, practice the strategy and share their experience.
-In the following coffee session, I’ll take the same steps with their families, and get them reflecting, practicing and sharing, too.
+I’m feeling the wind.
+I’m feeling my breathing slow down.”
+I’d invite students to reflect on a tough moment, practice the strategy and share their experience.
+In my next coffee session, I’d take the same steps with their families, and get them reflecting, practicing and sharing, too.

-Before long, students are telling me stories about how they reminded a worried adult to use an SEL skill or strategy, or how an adult helped them practice SEL skills or strategies when they were upset.
-Then in my next coffee session, the adults are telling me the same stories!
-Moments like that really fill my heart, because there’s nothing I want more than to see these strategies come full circle.
-By partnering with families in social emotional learning, we as school leaders can cultivate a wrap-around culture of support for our students – from school to home and back again.
+Before long, students would start telling me stories about how they reminded a worried adult to use an SEL tool, or how an adult helped them practice SEL when they were upset.
+Then in my next coffee session, the adults would start telling me the same stories!
+Moments like that really filled my heart because there’s nothing I wanted more than to see these strategies come full circle.
+By partnering with families on social-emotional learning, school leaders can create a wrap-around culture of support for every student – from school to home and back again.